-- provide an overview of the action/step educators will take towards implementing the strategy - 2.
-Identify how and when educators will implement this action - outline how the action will be implemented/what educators will do/when will they do it - 3.
-Outline the resources that will be used to implement this action - state what specific resources educators will use to implement the action
+- 1. Give a brief description of the action - provide an overview of the action/steps that will be taken towards implementing the strategy - 2.
+Identify how and when this action will be implemented - outline how the action will be implemented/what will be done, by who and when - 3.
+Outline the resources that will be used to implement this action - state what specific resources that will use to implement the action

-Educators should be able to implement each Action based on the details provided.
+Actions should be able to be implemented, by all FDC staff, based on the details provided.